-The camera is your paint brush; your voice, your pen.
+The camera is your paintbrush.
+It is your voice, your pen.
 Use it to express yourself and your work will become unlike any other.

-You can shoot very long exposures on a bright sunny day using one simple trick: add a round, neutral density filter to your bag.
-Often dubbed “black glass”, these dark filters are screwed onto the front of your lens.
+You can shoot very long exposure shots on a bright sunny day using one simple trick.
+Add a round, neutral density filter to your bag.
+Often dubbed “black glass”, you can screw these dark filters onto the front of your lens.
 They prevent a great deal of light from entering, with strengths from 3 to 10 stops.
 This opens up a whole new world of creative possibility.

-For example, if the proper exposure gave you 1/125, f22, ISO 100, the water’s motion would largely be frozen.
-By adding a nine stop ND filter, you can keep the aperture and ISO the same, but drop the shutter speed all the way down to four seconds.
-This will create that dreamy effect previously limited to low light situations.
+For example, if the proper exposure gave you 1/125, f22, ISO 100, much of the water’s motion would be frozen.
+Adding a nine stop ND filter keeps the aperture and ISO the same.
+At the same time, you drop the shutter speed all the way down to four seconds.
+This will create that dreamy effect.

-You’re likely to have scrolled right past the BULB mode, perhaps even finding it accidentally, while adjusting shutter speeds.
-It’s tempting to just avoid it altogether, but the question still lingers: “what does it do?”
+You’re likely to have scrolled right past the BULB mode before.
+It’s tempting to avoid it, but the question still lingers: “what does it do?”

-This amazing feature makes it possible to use shutter speeds of several minutes in duration.
-With it, you can achieve otherworldly results.
-Simply use a cable release and a tripod to avoid jostling the camera and make sure you have a fully charged battery.
+This amazing feature makes it possible to use shutter speeds of several minutes.
+With it, you can achieve magical results.
+Use a cable release and a tripod to avoid jostling the camera.
+Make sure you have a charged battery.

 Colour can drastically change the way we interpret a scene.